Graduates of International and Non-accredited Canadian Programs

 I would like to move to New Brunswick and work as an Audiologist or Speech-Language Pathologist.
 What are the steps involved in applying for registration and a visa?

 - Apply for eligibility for registration with the New Brunswick Association of Speech-Language Pathologists and Audiologists (NBALSPA).
-Registration requirements can be found here: Graduates of International & Non-Accredited Canadian Programs – NBASLPA
+Registration requirements can be found below.

 - Once your application and documents have been reviewed by the Registrar and the Registration and Competence Committee, and you are deemed eligible for registration and have paid all fees, you will then apply to immigration for your work visa.
 See (Provincial Immigration Programs (welcomenb.ca) and (Credentials Recognized (welcomenb.ca).